sybrew/the-seo-framework/readme.txt

 If you wish to display breadcrumbs, then your theme should provide this.
 Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.

+= Why are there so few reviews? =

+Compared to other SEO plugins, The SEO Framework barely has any reviews, simply because we do not ask for reviews.

+We believe asking for reviews is unethical: You're more likely to leave a positive review, which sweeps negative reviews away, possibly hiding issues that may affect you.

+= Why isn't TSF updated frequently? =

+When software works as intended, it doesn't need updating.
+We carefully test our plugins before they reach your website.

+Releasing plugin updates periodically helps with exposure on this website, which some other plugin authors abuse intentionally.
+We want none of that.

+= Why have I never heard of this plugin before? =

+That's easy: We never paid for reviews or other forms of exposure around the web.

 == Changelog ==

 = 4.1.4 =